CrownedRazberry/crown-cnc-estimator/README.md

 print(count)
 ```

-The STEP parser tolerates spaces and newlines around exponent markers and
+The STEP parser tolerates whitespace almost anywhere within a number.
+It
+supports spaces or newlines around exponent markers, within the mantissa, and
 accepts both `E` and `D` notation when reading coordinate values.

 The CLI now organizes features into subcommands.